 The NC Balance of State CoC has numerous agencies and faith-based groups that provide street outreach on an ongoing basis to identify and engage unsheltered persons.
 These programs include PATH teams, ACTT teams, local DSS branches, and outreach teams from rescue missions, shelters, and nonprofit agencies.
-In addition, a strong outreach effort is undertaken in partnership with law enforcement agencies during the Point-in-Time Count, in which persons performing the count seek out and attempt to engage unsheltered persons.
+In addition, a strong outreach effort is undertaken during the Point-in-Time Count, in which persons performing the count seek out and attempt to engage unsheltered persons.
+Communities partner with law enforcement agencies to locate the greatest possible number of unsheltered homeless persons, and those located are provided information about housing programs and services for which they are eligible.